larshoeft/dfg-proposal/README.md

 =\> Should the quality/strategy of argumentation also be evaluated in Study 3 (how is this operationalized and measured)?

-### Shared Material
+### Material

+- Topics: chemical bonding/ chemical equilibrium
 - Pre-/Post-Test
-- Topic: chemical bonding
-- Refutation text or information text A, B, C
+- Expository text
 - Consolidation Task Design: two-tier (ordered) multiple-choice with varying contexts
   1.  closed format (OMC)
-  2.  open format - reasoning
+  2.  open format - reasoning (notes)
-  3.  chat - argument
+  3. Simutaiously
+      - feeback, chatbot, dialogic argumentation
-  4.  open format - revision
+      - open format - revision

 =\> How should open-ended answers be coded and evaluated?